 Early Redemption Charge

-Often abbreviated to ERC, this is the financial penalty you’ll be charged to terminate a mortgage deal early – for example, in year three of a five-year fix.
+Often abbreviated to ERC, this is the financial penalty you’ll be charged to terminate a mortgage deal early – for example, in year three of a five-year fixed mortgage.

 Right granted to someone other than the owner of a property, such as a right of way over land or a right to maintain services under land.